 2. Write Entertaining and Educational Content

-Your content should be multi-channel, but if you’re going to focus on just one to get you started, it should be a blog.
+Your content marketing strategy should be multichannel but if you’re going to focus on just one to get you started, it should be a blog.

 Dopay is a cloud-based payroll service.
 They use their blog to target the needs and interests of business owners.
 As you can see from the screenshot below, almost every title references this.